ugonnaagwu/practicechangeremote/Week 2/[ENG2.1]Clean Coding Guide.md

     }
 ```

 Could this function or application be improved further?
 Absolutely.
 For example, why are we using string[] for hex values?
-If a function requires that, it is better to use a more acceptable format such as `#ffffff`, simply `ffffff`, or even an alias for a string with 6 characters with a hexidecimal range.
+If a function requires that, it is better to use a more acceptable format such as `#ffffff`, simply `ffffff`, or even an alias for a string with 6 characters with a hexadecimal range.
 However, compared from before to now, this function accomplishes three things:

 - The code is much clearer on the inputs and output.
 - The code clearly describes what it is doing and what the references will do.
 - The code is comprehensible for the average developer to read and understand.

 Think of writing clean code like writing an essay.
 If you can barely understand what you wrote a week after doing it, chances are someone else has no idea what you wrote.
-Another way of thinking about it is if your code reads like Shakeperian English it proba bly justifies a rewrite.
-While it may take longer initially write cleaner code, the amount of time it saves upon a revisit or when someone attempts to understand what it does pales in comparision.
+Another way of thinking about it is if your code reads like Shakespearian English it probably justifies a rewrite.
+While it may take longer initially write cleaner code, the amount of time it saves upon a revisit or when someone attempts to understand what it does pales in comparison.
 Imagine if a developer for an NPM package gave all the function arbitrary names with little documentation.
 Chances are if another developer published a package with worse performance but clear documentation, that the clear one would be the more popular of the two.

 ## Code References and Parameters